Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

 Step 5.
 Finally, recover your data backup and check if the Target Disk Mode works now.

-If Target Disk mode is working, but you can't get it to connect to another Mac, something might be wrong with the cable or port you're using.
-So, you need to check the cables and ports used for the file transfer.
+If Target Disk mode is working, but you're unable to connect to another Mac, the issue might be with the cable or port being used for the file transfer.
+You should check the cables and ports to see if they're functioning properly.

-Use a cable that is Target Disk mode compatible.
-You can use this guide to determine which cables work with data transfer in Target Disk mode.
+To use Target Disk mode, you need to use a cable that is compatible with it.
+You can check the guide to see which cables are suitable for data transfer in Target Disk mode.

-Check your Mac ports at Apple's website and try to use high-quality, official cables to connect your devices.
-You can use a USB-C cable in the Thunderbolt 3 port, as both ports work the same on the Mac.
+Check your Mac's ports at Apple's website and use high-quality, official cables to connect your devices, including using a USB-C cable in the Thunderbolt 3 port.

-Start by switching the ports on your devices, and if it begins to function in another port, your port is faulty.
-If this approach doesn't work, try a different cable and see if the new one works fine.
+If your device isn't working, try switching the ports on your devices and if it starts working in another port, your port is faulty.
+If this doesn't work, try a different cable and see if the new one works fine.

 Step 1.
 Choose the Apple menu and go to "About This Mac".